College of Social Sciences and Interdisciplinary Studies

 The College of Social Sciences and Interdisciplinary Studies (SSIS) provides dynamic curricula and activities that examine all aspects of human society through the study of social justice, policy, mental and physical health, culture, social behavior, and the natural environment within innovative departments, programs, and centers/institutes.
 Key to our students’ success is their awareness of culture and community, scientific thinking and analysis, anti-racist practices, and ethical decision-making.

-The College offers bachelor’s and master’s degrees, as well as concentrations, minors, certificates.
+The College offers bachelor’s and master’s degrees, as well as concentrations, minors, and certificates.
 The University also offers a Doctorate in Educational Leadership, which reflects a partnership between our department of Public Policy and Administration and the College of Education.
 The knowledge and skills developed by the College's programs are applicable to a wide variety of careers.
 Students should consult with individual departments for further career and graduate and professional school opportunities.

 For more information about the College of Social Sciences and Interdisciplinary Studies, please click here.